Primary

 Lower your heels as far as your flexibility allows—the deficit is only useful if you use it.
 Control the descent into the stretch rather than dropping quickly.
 At the top, rise as high as possible and squeeze hard before lowering again.

-Want Deficit Calf Raise in your program?
+See where Deficit Calf Raise fits in your weekly plan

 Place a weight plate or step on the floor for elevation.